PyO3/pyo3/guide/src/building_and_distribution.md

   build_flags=WITH_THREAD
 ```

+### Advanced: config files

-> Note: if you save the output config to a file, it is possible to manually override the contents and feed it back into PyO3 using the `PYO3_CONFIG_FILE` env var.
-For now, this is an advanced feature that should not be needed for most users.
-The format of the config file and its contents are deliberately unstable and undocumented.
-If you have a production use-case for this config file, please file an issue and help us stabilize it!
+If you save the above output config from `PYO3_PRINT_CONFIG` to a file, it is possible to manually override the contents and feed it back into PyO3 using the `PYO3_CONFIG_FILE` env var.

+If your build environment is unusual enough that PyO3's regular configuration detection doesn't work, using a config file like this will give you the flexibility to make PyO3 work for you.
+To see the full set of options supported, see the documentation for the [`InterpreterConfig` struct](https://docs.rs/pyo3-build-config/{{#PYO3_DOCS_VERSION}}/pyo3_build_config/struct.InterpreterConfig.html).

 ## Building Python extension modules